Getting Started for Video Conferences

 # Uploading Presentations

-In the Media Files section, you can upload presentations in advance.
-Click Upload files and select the required files (supported formats) from the device connected to the web interface.
+In the section, you can upload presentations before the event starts.
+Click and select the required files (supported formats) from your device.

 # Assigning PTZ Camera Presets

-1. Go to the Conference tab and select My Camera.
+1. Go to the Conference tab and select the My Camera screen.

-4. Select the camera position, enter the Name.
+4. Choose the camera position and enter the Name.

-If necessary, specify the key in the Speed Dial section for quick preset switching using the remote control.
+If necessary, specify a key in the section for quickly switching presets using the remote control.

 5. Click Create.